Fatty Liver Sugar Alternatives: Are Honey, Maple Syrup, Stevia or Brown Sugar Better?

 Have in mind that since Stevia is so incredibly sweet, you need to adapt all quantities when cooking or using it.

-The only artificial sweeteners that are considered safer are the so called alcohol sugars (which don’t have any actual alcohol in them) such as Erythritol which is usually mixed with Stevia in store-brought products.
+The only artificial sweeteners that are considered safer are the so called alcohol sugars (which don’t have any actual alcohol in them, despite the name) such as Erythritol or Maltitol.

 So always read the list of ingredients on your Stevia products and make sure that you get the real deal or something you’re happy with, all things considered.